ifTrueReturnFalse/retraining-react-next-ohmyfood/README.md

 This is the GitHub repository for a project completed as part of my **AI Developer** training with OpenClassrooms.

 The main objective is to develop **"Ohmyfood"**, a "mobile-first" website that lists menus from gourmet restaurants.
-In addition to setting up the basic site structure, a special focus is placed on implementing advanced CSS animations to enhance the user experience.

 The application is developed with **Next.js** and focuses on the following points: